U.S. sanctions block hurry-up work on Russian gas pipeline: officials

 That short distance and a 30-day “wind-down” period of work stipulated in sanctions, have led to speculation that the pipeline would be finished soon.

-But the senior U.S. officials, who spoke on condition of anonymity, rejected the notion that the “good-faith” wind-down period granted companies time to rush to finish Nord Stream 2.
+But the senior U.S. officials, who spoke on condition of anonymity, rejected the notion that the “good faith” wind-down period granted companies time to rush to finish Nord Stream 2.

 “Good faith wouldn’t be hurrying up to lay pipe,” one official said.